 Should the performance testing indicate that implementing the pretreatment modifications would not be prudent, NMWD could explore other alternatives for STP process efficiency.
 West Yost's 2019 study identified four other alternatives apart from modifying the pretreatment units.
 One of those alternatives would require operating fewer than all three Actiflo units at one time, to reduce wastewater from starting and stopping the multiple units.
-STP operations staff have indicated that alternative would be difficult to implement.
+Additional staff resources or modifications to the STP control systems would be required to implement this alternative.
 The three remaining alternatives would require significantly more capital investment, with estimated construction costs ranging between \$1.6 and \$2.2 million.
 The least expensive of those entailed modifications to the solids settling process.
 Specifically, the facility currently being used as a solids thickener could be rehabilitated, retrofitted and returned to its original use as a reactor clarifier.
 The restored functionality would allow NMWD to recover the supernatant from that process as another recycle stream, thus reducing some portion of the STP wastewater.